 The deep, narrow walls called ‘fins’ result from rain and snow melt running down the slopes from the rim of the canyon.
 Holes or ‘windows’ continue to erode into the fins, and when they grow large enough they collapse and create the hoodoo towers.

 The section of Bryce Canyon known as The Amphitheater has the most concentrated grouping of hoodoos and is one of the most iconic, Bryce Canyon photo spots in the park.

 When photographing Bryce Canyon, focus on the viewpoints and overlooks along the Scenic Drive, at spots along the rim trail in The Amphitheater and along some Bryce Canyon hikes where you get a close-up view of the stone structures.

-Here’s our must-visit list of the best viewpoints and where you can capture amazing photos of Bryce Canyon:
+Here’s our guide with tips to capture amazing photos of Bryce Canyon: